 Judge Wallace practiced law with the firm now known as Smith Hulsey & Busey for over 21 years, concentrating in the area of commercial and business litigation.
 He is a past President of the Jacksonville Bar Association and Jacksonville Area Legal Aid.

-As Circuit Judge, Judge Wallace has previously served in a criminal felony division, family law division, and a juvenile division hearing both delinquency and dependency cases.
-He currently presides over civil cases.
-He is an adjunct professor at Florida Coastal School of Law and regularly teaches a class on Florida Constitutional Law.
-Judge Wallace recognized as Judge of the Year for 2006 by the Jacksonville Chapter of the American Board of Trial Advocates.
+As a Circuit Judge, Judge Wallace served in a criminal felony division, family law division, and a juvenile division hearing both delinquency and dependency cases.
+He currently presides over civil cases and is the Administrative Judge for the Civil Division.
+He was an adjunct professor at Florida Coastal School of Law teaching Florida Constitutional Law.
+Judge Wallace was recognized in 2006 as Judge of the Year by the Jacksonville Chapter of the American Board of Trial Advocates.
 In April 2006 the Victims Advisory Council of the City of Jacksonville presented Judge Wallace with the Frank Carrington Champion for Victims Award.
 He was named the Judicial Advocate of the Year in 2005 by the Guardian ad Litem Program for the Fourth Judicial Circuit.
-Judge Wallace also received the Pro Bono Service Award by the Supreme Court of Florida for the Fourth Judicial Circuit in May 1986.
+Judge Wallace also received the Pro Bono Service Award by the Florida Supreme Court for the Fourth Judicial Circuit in May 1986.
 He has served on the Executive Committee of the Florida Conference of Circuit Judges.
 He is a Master and past President of the Florida Family Law Inn of Court, President of the Chester Bedell Inn of Court, and has served as a board member of the Florida Crime Laboratory Council and the Sexual Assault Advisory Council for the City of Jacksonville.
 He has served as a deacon, elder and trustee, and Clerk of the Session at Riverside Presbyterian Church and is chair of the Judicial Business Committee of the Presbytery of St. Augustine.
 Judge Wallace has been active as president, board member and coach in youth baseball and basketball leagues and is a member of the Rotary Club of West Jacksonville.

 Senior Judge - Michael R. Weatherby